nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 CodeWars has been acquired and has had a bit of a redesign, including a restart of their email campaigns that I hadn't seen for several months.
 The latest email had an interesting code question: How to verify a Sudoku puzzle has been solved.
 I started fiddling with possible solutions in between other tasks.

+Completed two JavaScript code challenges and posted them to js-code-challenges.
+Added GHActions to run tests prior to merging, updated README notes, and added code commentary to analyze code in Big-O notation.

+The antenna swap activity was successful and the repeater seems to be functioning properly, although it hasn't been tested to determine if signal quality (or coverage) has improved at all.
+At least the site has an actual 'repeater antenna' that has been used in that purpose before, so I have hope that it will perform well for many years to come.

 ## Friday 21-Apr-2023

 My day was a little blown up with final prepping for several upcoming volunteer activities.
 However, I completed some interview preparatory tasks, got back into Microsoft Learn training paths, and also supported Code Fellows students by attending and interacting in their mid-term and final presentations.